Thartvigsen/thartvigsen.github.io/_pages/about.md

 -->
 Hi!
 I am beginning as a postdoc at [MIT CSAIL](https://www.csail.mit.edu/) in January, doing machine learning research with Professor [Marzyeh Ghassemi](https://healthyml.org/).

-I did my PhD in Data Science at Worcester Polytechnic Institute, advised by Professors [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).
+I did my PhD in Data Science at Worcester Polytechnic Institute, advised by Professors [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/), where I worked on early classification of time series and learning from irregularly-sampled time series.

 In my research, I build machine learning systems that learn from large amounts of data to support time-sensitive decision making without perpetuating societal biases.
 To this end, I develop **data mining** and **machine learning** models and tools mainly for **time series** and **text**.